 Finally, certain items are expressly prohibited in Kenya.
 These include but are not limited to narcotics, animal traps, game trophies, explosives, pornographic or subversive literature, counterfeit currency, and gambling machines.

-7. You May Import One Motor Vehicle Duty-Free
+7. You May Import One Vehicle Duty-Free When Moving to Kenya from Dubai

 Kenya allows diplomats, first arrivals with approved work permits, and returning citizens to import one vehicle duty-free.
-However, you must have met the conditions outlined in the first three sections of this article to qualify.
+However, you must have met the conditions outlined in sections 1, 2, and 3 of this article to qualify.
 Additionally:

 - The vehicle can’t be imported if it’s over 8 years of age